qron/ongine/doc/options.md

 #### Description

-Define HTML5 voids elements list (childless tags).
+Defines HTML5 voids elements list (childless tags).

 ### Depth

 #### Description

-Define the current depth level during node rendering to indent properly.
+Defines the current depth level during node rendering to indent properly.

 ### Wrapped

 #### Description

-Contain the wrapped view which will be embedded inside wrap.
+Contains the wrapped view which will be embedded inside wrap.

 ### Inlayed

 #### Description

-Contain a list of the inlayed files which will be transmitted only to descendant nodes.
+Contains a list of the inlayed files which will be transmitted only to descendant nodes.
 This list prevents infinite inclusions.